 9. Make reasonable adjustments

 Be open to supporting staff with mental health issues to work, or to return to work, by making reasonable adjustments to their working patterns on a permanent or temporary basis.
 This could mean introducing flexible working hours or changing their contracted hours month by month to facilitate a phased return.
-Be sensitive also to factors such as noise levels, ways of working, managing workload and making adjustments as appropriate, to ensure an individual’s well-being and productivity is supported along the way.
+Be sensitive also to factors such as noise levels, ways of working, managing workload and making adjustments as appropriate, to ensure an individual’s well-being and productivity are supported along the way.

 10. Measure the impact